-Leverage is where a fund borrows money in order to meet redemption requests or, through the use of derivatives, for the purpose of buying or selling assets.
-Where assets are bought or sold using borrowed money this increases the risk that in the case of losses that these are compounded and as a result have a material negative impact on the value of the Fund.
+Leverage is where a Sub-fund borrows money in order to meet redemption requests or, through the use of derivatives, for the purpose of buying or selling assets.
+Where assets are bought or sold using borrowed money this increases the risk that in the case of losses that these are compounded and as a result have a material negative impact on the value of the Sub-fund.

-7. MANAGEMENT AND ADMINISTRATION
+7 MANAGEMENT AND ADMINISTRATION

-7.1.
-Regulatory Status
+7.1 Regulatory Status

-The ACD, the Depositary and the Investment Managers are authorised and regulated by the Financial Conduct Authority.
+The ACD, the Depositary and the Investment Adviser are authorised and regulated by the Financial Conduct Authority.

-7.2.
-Authorised Corporate Director
+7.2 Authorised Corporate Director

-The ACD is Tutman Fund Solutions Limited which is a private company limited by shares incorporated in England and Wales on 30 July 1985 (registered company no.1934644).
+The ACD is Tutman Fund Solutions Limited trading as St Vincent St Fund Administration which is a private company limited by shares incorporated in England and Wales on 30 July 1985.